feklee/rotogamesq/README.md

   * With every hiscore entry, rotations are stored, which makes it possible to manually investigate some of the more astonishing solutions.

+  * [localStorage][6] is used for offline capability:

+    - On client load (communication via [Socket.IO][7], automatically repeated until connection is available):

+      . hiscores retrieved from LocalStorage,

+      . updated hiscores requested from the server,

+      . unsaved hiscores sent to the server.

+    - On new hiscores on server: new saved hiscores broadcasted to all clients

+    - On new hiscore entry on client: unsaved hiscores sent to server

 Coordinates
 ===========